thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-types-of-chruches.md

 Each of these movements contributed to the growing diversity of Christian denominations.
-Some emerged from deep conviction and theological clarity, others as responses to corruption or imbalance, and still others from unfortunate divisions fueled by pride, politics or misunderstandings.
+Some emerged from deep conviction and theological clarity, others as responses to corruption or imbalance, and still others from unfortunate divisions fuelled by pride, politics or misunderstandings.

 #### Culture, Language and Geography